cloudblog004/fantasticfoodies/content/en/posts/1712-recipe-of-quick-southwestern-style-chicken-casserole.md

 1. Preheat the oven to 400 degrees.
 1. In a medium bowl, combine the stuffing, tomatoes, garlic and water. combine just until moist
-1. Layer the chicken &amp; chorizo in the bottom of a 13×9 pan or 3 quart casserole dish.
+1. Layer the chicken & chorizo in the bottom of a 13×9 pan or 3 quart casserole dish.
 1. Next layer the cheese then died chives.
 Top with the stuffing mix
 1. Place in the oven. cook for 30-35 minutes or until internal temp is 160 degrees.
 1. Let cool 5 minutes.
-Top servings with some sour cream &amp; shredded cheese. serve with desired sides.
+Top servings with some sour cream & shredded cheese. serve with desired sides.
 1. Ready to serve and ENJOY!

 The Southwest-style Casserole recipe out of our category Stew!
 These delicious chicken casseroles are going to be new family favorites, if they aren&#39;t already!
 Just add dinner rolls and a simple salad for supper.
 Casseroles are a dish in which you can see Southern ingenuity at its best, and the eighties had no shortage of inventive ideas.
 Go quick and easy with our best chicken casserole recipes.